SnowyMouse/chimera/README.md

 ### Will Chimera run on my system?
-Short answer: If your PC is semi-recent and uses Windows 7 or newer, it'll work.
-Note that Chimera isn't too taxing, especially on modern systems, but it can make Halo harder to run if you're on very ancient hardware.
+Short answer: If your PC is semi-recent and uses Windows 10, it'll work.
+Note Note that Chimera isn't too taxing, especially on modern systems, but it can make Halo harder to run if you're on extremely ancient hardware.
+We do not test Chimera on Windows XP, Windows Vista, Windows 7, or Windows 8(.1), but it will *probably* run on them, too.

-Long answer: There are the hard requirements:
+Long answer: There are the requirements:

-- OS (if on Windows): Windows 7 or newer
+- OS (if on Windows): Windows 10 or newer (Windows XP may work, but it is untested)
 - Wine (if on Linux): Wine 4.0 or newer\*

 \*We test on the latest wine-staging 5.0 version, but 4.0 should work.